monsterkodi/ko/README.md

 ### terminal

 - ⌘-T to activate input
-- ! only for commands that terminate for now !
+- only for commands that terminate for now!

 ### find
 - search in current file
-    - ⌘-F         case insensitive
+    - ⌘F  case insensitive
-    - ctrl-F      case sensitive
+    - ^F  case sensitive
-    - alt-F       regexp insensitive
+    - ⌥F  regexp insensitive
-    - ctrl-alt-F  regexp sensitive
+    - ^⌥F regexp sensitive
-    - ⌘-alt-F     fuzzy search
+    - ⌘⌥F fuzzy search
-    - ⌘-ctrl-F    glob search
+    - ⌘^F glob search

 ### search
 - search in project files
-    - ⌘-shift-F          case   insensitive
+    - ⌘⇧F   case   insensitive
-    - ctrl-shift-F       case   sensitive
+    - ^⇧F   case   sensitive
-    - alt-shift-F        regexp insensitive
+    - ⌥⇧F   regexp insensitive
-    - alt-ctrl-shift-F   regexp sensitive
+    - ^⌥⇧F  regexp sensitive
 - editing search result lines will ...
     - mark them for saving
     - changes are propagated immediately to all open files
-    - ⌘-S while the search-results view has focus will save all pending changes in open **and** closed files
+    - ⌘S while the search-results view has focus will save all pending changes in open **and** closed files
     - deleting lines from the search results will **not** remove them from their original files
     - changes from the editor are not yet propagated to old search results
         - this means: only edit and save **fresh** search results